libgdx/libgdx.github.io/_pages/dev/-tutorials/import_and_running.md

 Then go to [`http://localhost:8080/index.html`](http://localhost:8080/index.html).

 ### Gradle tasks are failing?
-If when you invoke gradle, the build or refresh fails to get more information, run the same command again and add the --debug arguments to the command, e.g.:
+If whenever you invoke Gradle, the build or refresh fails to get more information, run the same command again and add the `--debug` parameter to the command, e.g.:

 ```
 ./gradlew desktop:run --debug